polospeter/TensorFlow-Advanced-Techniques-Specialization/README.md

 Learning Objectives:

--Distinguish between object localization and object detection -Distinguish between object detection and image segmentation -Distinguish between semantic segmentation and instance segmentation -Explain what is transfer learning and why it's used -Describe design options when using transfer learning -Implement object localization with a CNN
+- Distinguish between object localization and object detection
+- Distinguish between object detection and image segmentation
+- Distinguish between semantic segmentation and instance segmentation
+- Explain what is transfer learning and why it's used
+- Describe design options when using transfer learning
+- Implement object localization with a CNN
--Implement an image classifier with transfer learning
+- Implement an image classifier with transfer learning

 Papers about Image segmentation models: